 Because of this, we sometimes leave out more popular (and expensive) regions of the world to travel in.
 Europe in particular gets a raw deal.
-With its poor exchange rate (especially for us Americans) and more westernized culture, it’s a lot more difficult to get around Europe on the cheap than it is in other areas of the world like Southeast Asia, Africa, and South America.
+With its poor exchange rate (up until very recently, which is another reason to add a budget European destination to your trip right now!) and more westernized culture, it’s a lot more difficult to get around Europe on the cheap than it is in other areas of the world like Southeast Asia, Africa, and South America.

 Porto offers a great mix of styles that are aesthetically appealing to all travelers.
 Narrow alleyways, wide boulevards, hills stretching upwards, buildings built into the cliffs, large squares, and massive churches are all part of Porto’s landscape.
 A great metro system has been part of the renaissance of Porto over the last 20 years, and architecture buffs will be in heaven with the Museu de Arte Contemporânea and the Casa de Musica.
 For beautiful landscape views and photo opportunities, consider a cruise up the Douro River, or give your taste buds a treat by crossing the river to Gaia and taking a port wine tour.